hosamn/Quran-reading-Competition-app/README.md

-# Quran reading Competition app
+# Quran Reading Competition App
 This is a Quraan reading competition app where you record your current reading position and the app compares your reading to your friends'.